How To Write A Book Description That Sells Books

 Just as a lot of thought goes into the typography of the back blurb on a book, you need to do the same online.

-For an Amazon book description, you can format it and add headings, bold fonts, italics, and bullet points.
+You can format an Amazon book description and add headings, bold fonts, italics, and bullet points.

 If you aren’t sure how to use HTML code to do all this, there is an easier way.